Rug washing is NOT like carpet cleaning

 Is it safe to steam clean an oriental rug?

 Steam cleaning an oriental rug is NOT the recommended cleaning process for oriental rugs.
 Steam cleaning injects hot water into the pile, then immediately extracts the water with a powerful vacuum system.
 Hot water and high-alkaline detergents used for cleaning synthetic carpet can potentially damage an oriental rug that’s made of a natural fiber such or wool or silk.
-It will not damage the wool yarns, as wool is naturally fire-retardant, but the hot-water pressure can cause dyes to migrate onto other parts of the rug.
-Furthermore, too much vacuum can cause pile distortion or irregular shape.
+It will not damage the wool yarns, but hot-water pressure can cause dyes to migrate onto other parts of the rug.
+Furthermore, too much vacuum and lack of grooming can cause pile distortion or irregular shape.